Fluid Dynamics#

 You can test it using these lines of code:

-and see if it print two zeros (which is a success!)
+and see if it prints two zeros (which is a success!).

 $\(